Privacy Policy

 Safety and Security

-We take appropriate measures to ensure that all personal data is kept secure including security measures to prevent personal data from being accidentally lost, used or accessed in an unauthorized way.
-We limit access to your personal data to those who have a genuine business need to know it.
-Those processing your information will do so only in an authorized manner and are subject to a duty of confidentiality.
+We implemented appropriate measures to ensure the security of all personal data, including safeguards to prevent accidental loss, unauthorized access, or unauthorized use.
+We restrict access to your personal data to individuals who have a legitimate business need to access it.
+Those processing your information will do so only in an authorized manner and are bound by confidentiality obligations.

 What are your rights?

-Under the General Data Protection Regulation, you may have a number of important rights free of charge.
-Those include rights to:
+Under the General Data Protection Regulation, you have a number of important rights that can be exercised free of charge.
+These rights include:

-- request access to your personal data and to certain other supplementary information;
+• The right to request access to your personal data and to obtain certain additional information.

-- request correction of the personal data that we hold about you;
+• The right to request the correction of any inaccurate or incomplete personal data we hold about you.

-- request erasure of your personal data in certain situations;
+• The right to request the erasure of your personal data in certain circumstances.

-- object to the processing of your personal data in certain situations, including where we are relying on legitimate interest;
+• The right to object to the processing of your personal data in certain circumstances, including where we rely on legitimate interests as the legal basis for processing.

-- object at any time to processing of personal data concerning you for direct marketing;
+• The right to object at any time to the processing of your personal data for direct marketing purposes.

-- request the restriction of processing of your personal data in certain situations;
+• The right to request the restriction of processing of your personal data in certain circumstances.

-- receive personal data that we hold about you, in a structured, commonly used, and machine-readable format and have the right to transmit those data to a third party in certain situations;
+• The right to receive the personal data you provided to us in a structured, commonly used, and machine-readable format and to transmit those data to another data controller in certain situations.

 How to contact a supervisory authority?